pbberlin/llm-text-classifier/doc/slides/doc1.md

 * How much do LLM embeddings improve on existing methods <br> such as [bag of words](https://en.wikipedia.org/wiki/Bag-of-words_model)?
 * Effort?
 Cost?

-### Results so far

-* Use cheap embeddings to make a coarse pre-selection of text by relevance
-* Use expensive LLM chat-completion to measure relevant parts
-* Try to find the cutoff, where the LLMs can still "reason" reliably
-    * All things inflation - yes
-    * Effects of inflation going into an ISLM model economy - all the channels and effects - somewhat - if the corpus is thick
-* Restructure the remaining work and validation, so that humans can do it as easy as possible

 ### Delimination I - Language